-Nobody is calling for the extermination of cormorants, just control of populations 'where cormorant numbers are high'.
+Nobody is calling for the extermination cormorants. just of control of populations 'where cormorant numbers are high'.
 The goal of our annual cormorant count is to establish baseline population numbers so that we can, in fact, determine when and by how much populations on White Lake are increasing.